awsdocs/aws-java-developer-guide/doc_source/swf-lambda-task.rst

 |LAM| tasks will generate a number of events that you can take action on when polling for decision
-tasks in your workflow worker, corresponding to the lifecycle of your |LAM| task, with :java-api:`EventType <services/simpleworkflow/model/EventType>` values such as ``LambdaFunctionScheduled``, ``LambdaFunctionStarted``, and ``LambdaFunctionCompleted``.
+tasks in your workflow worker, corresponding to the lifecycle of your |LAM| task, with :aws-java-class:`EventType <services/simpleworkflow/model/EventType>` values such as ``LambdaFunctionScheduled``, ``LambdaFunctionStarted``, and ``LambdaFunctionCompleted``.
 If the
 |LAM| function fails, or takes longer to run than its set timeout value, you will receive either a
 ``LambdaFunctionFailed`` or ``LambdaFunctionTimedOut`` event type, respectively.